CodeItQuick/CodeItQuick.github.io/_drafts/2026-06-04-Story-Splitting-A-Practical-Look.md

 # Introduction

 The first article in this series was an "explain like I'm 5" explanation of story splitting.
 We are now going to attempt a much more mature version of the same article.
-The niave approach to story-splitting is thinking of it as a quick thing we can do in a meeting, that takes maybe 5 minutes tops.
+The naive approach to story-splitting is thinking of it as a quick thing we can do in a meeting, that takes maybe 5 minutes tops.
 Split this story, and *poof* the story is split.
 The reality is significantly different to have good splits of stories.
 You have to understand the current codebase, current patterns, and used paradigms within your team.
 Then, have a meeting that looks a lot more like a design meeting to come to an understanding